Jack Baylis, President and CEO, The Baylis Group, LLC

 Commissioner Kelly is a combat veteran of the Vietnam War and retired as a Colonel from the Marine Corps Reserves after 30 years of service.
 He holds a Bachelor of Business Administration from Manhattan College, a Juris Doctor from St. John's University School of Law, a Master of Law degree from the New York University Graduate School of Law, and a Master of Public Administration degree from Harvard University, Kennedy School of Government.

-Chief Sustainability Officer, Chief Information Officer, Business Services and Executive Vice President, The Dow Chemical Company
+David E. Kepler, Chief Sustainability Officer, Chief Information Officer, Business Services and Executive Vice President, The Dow Chemical Company

 D. E. (Dave) Kepler is executive vice president, business services, chief sustainability officer (CSO), and chief information officer (CIO) for The Dow Chemical Company.
 He has oversight responsibilities for Dow's Canadian region.
 In his Business Services leadership capacity, Kepler has global responsibility for Information Systems; Business Process Services; Purchasing; Environment, Health and Safety (EH&S) and the Dow Services Business.